wawandco/evento/README.md

 Where `200` is the number of concurrent clients to simulate and `naive` is the strategy to use.
 The strategies available are:
 - naive: No concurrency control at all
-- pessimistic: Pessimistic locking using `SELECT ...
+- safe: Pessimistic locking using `SELECT ...
 FOR UPDATE`

 Database connection parameters can be set using `DATABASE_URL` environment variable.
 By default it will connect to `postgres://postgres@localhost:5432/evento`.